The Truth About International Background Checks

 I’ve been doing international background checks along with all of our domestic business since 1995 when we were contracted to background check 5500 aircraft engineers for the Boeing buyout of McDonnell Douglass.
+We background checked all personnel on the C-17 Globemaster project.
 I vividly remember calling a large international security company and asking about what kinds of criminal history info was available from Italy.
-After much dodging and hesitating by the salesman on the other end of the phone (this was before I was on the internet) he told me that their criminal history checks consisted of a MEDIA check in the area where the person is from.
+After much dodging and hesitating by the salesman on the other end of the phone (this was before we were on the internet) he told me that their criminal history checks consisted of a MEDIA check in the area where the person is from.
 I was flabbergasted to say the least.
 I remember saying, “Are you trying to tell me that if a person’s crime made it into the newspaper that that is the only source of your info?”
 He was ashamed to admit it, but it was true.

 SURPRISING FACT # 1.
-Many companies sell media look-ups as a criminal history report.
+Some companies sell media look-ups as a criminal history report.
 I know this sounds insane, but I’m not kidding.
-The crime has to make it into the newspaper or they have nothing to report.
+The crime has to make it into the newspaper, or they have nothing to report.
 And what about a person’s trial results?
 That has to make it into the newspaper too for you to get a disposition.
-Unfortunately that exact kind of thing is still very common even today.
+Unfortunately, that exact kind of thing is still not uncommon even today.
 The internet is FULL of companies that do this on a regular basis.
-The companies that sell these reports always have a made up name for that kind of service to make it sound like you are really buying something useful.
-They usually package it with a check of the International Terrorist Watch List and the OFAC watch list, both of which you can do for free in minutes.
+The companies that sell these reports always have a made-up name for that kind of service to make it sound like you are really buying something useful.
+They usually package it with a check of the International Terrorist Watch List and the OFAC watch list to make it sound comprehensive like you’re buying something valuable.

 SURPRISING FACT # 3.
-Many countries criminal history reports are not worth the paper they are written on.
+Some countries criminal history reports are not worth the paper they are written on.
 Take special note of that quote, coming from a guy who does them for a living.
-One good example of this is Mexico.
-As in many third world countries their record keeping system is like it was here before computers.
+Many third world countries’ record keeping system is like it was here before computers.
 They couldn’t find the records if they wanted to.
-India has vastly improved its antiquated records keeping in recent years and some records can be searched online.
+I used to say that about records in India, but India has vastly improved its antiquated records keeping in recent years and some records can even be searched online.

-I once called the Egyptian Embassy in Washington and asked how to get official criminal records.
+When I first started doing international criminal checks back in the 90s I called the Egyptian Embassy in Washington and asked how to get official criminal records.
 The man on the other end of the phone told me to send him $200 and he would send me the records.
 I said that I wanted to know the normal procedure for obtaining records so that I could do it now and in the future.
 He said, “OK, send me $150 and I get you the records.”
 I quickly realized that dealing with him was like dealing with a middle eastern rug merchant.
 Since talking to him didn’t work I called the US Embassy in Cairo and asked them how to get the records.
 They were very helpful and provided me with contacts that I still use to this day.